Sanyammehta23/Face_recognition_attendance_system/README.md

+Link to the hosted live website : https://facerecognitionengage.herokuapp.com/

 Steps to execute the code :
 1) Clone the Repository
 2) Install the requirement mentioned in the document named req.txt using the command